aliimran2000/Chess-Engine-AI/README.md

 ```

 ## Tinkering Settings
- - difficulty can be set by changing the `MOVES_DEPTH` value in settings.py ; higher value means increased difficulty
+ - difficulty can be set by changing the `MOVES_DEPTH` value in settings.py ; higher value means increased difficulty.
- - piece colors can be changed by editing
+ - piece colors can be changed by editing.
  ```
 _MY_COLOR = 'b'
 _O_COLOR = 'w'